Worldwatch Institute Analysis Says Recycling Rates Not Keeping Up with Plastic Production

 Look for ways to eliminate unnecessary plastic by substituting single-use plastic items for durable, reusable products.
 When making purchasing decisions consider how items are packaged and whenever possible opt to go with items that are packaged in an environmentally responsible way.

-To learn more check out the Worldwatch Institute’s analysis.
-Also remember that while plastic is a worldwide problem, solutions can be local and small.
+Remember that while plastic is a worldwide problem, solutions can be local and small.
 Plastic manufacturers and industries that use a lot of unnecessary plastic need to do their part, but you can pitch in, too.